devopsysadmin/ansible-bundle/README.md

 As many roles have changed their configurations among time, anyone would use a specific version of a role (for instance, a commit, or a branch, or a tag).
 Moreover, a complex playbook could need different versions from the same role.
-This app will download roles and modules (bundles, from now on) from their repositories before launching a playbook.
+This app will download roles (bundles, from now on) from their repositories before launching a playbook. _That means that a role should be in its own repository_.

 # Prerequisites